 The format above worked well.
 It generated the following actions to carry forward:

-There was lots fun and smiling faces, it relaxed everyone and put them in a positive frame of mind, which helped the planning game afterwards go smoothly.
+There was lots of fun and many smiling faces, it relaxed everyone and put them in a positive frame of mind, which helped the planning game afterwards go smoothly.